gaspare-mascolino/knowledge/docs/pages/music.md

     - **Close note of the scale**: Whatever notes on top of one structured note of the chord.
 Those note will be always of short duration (1/8 or less).

 !!!
 Info
-    The most important thins to comprend this technique is to know the rapport between scale and chord.
+    The most important thins to understand this technique is to know the rapport between scale and chord.
 Use whatever note which belongs to the key reference to approach to a structured note. **Pay attention to the use the 11th on the Major chord, it could be a violation**.

 ### Intervals

-An **intervals** is the relationship between two separate musical pitches.
+An **interval** is the relationship between two separate musical pitches.

 Two different kind: